Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

 This sentence has been rephrased in the revised manuscript make the database manipulation process more clear to the reader.

-“Line 443: it does not seem to me that T-reX”examines their connections so supply chain risks and potential environmental damage”: T-reX gives simply an overview of waste generated and materials consumed.”
+“Line 443: it does not seem to me that T-reX ”examines their connections so supply chain risks and potential environmental damage”: T-reX gives simply an overview of waste generated and materials consumed.”

 Agreed.
 It was intended to convey that T-reX can aid the user in this examination by facilitating the generation of specific inventories.
 This sentence has been revised to better reflect this (lines X-Y)